ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 # Setup the environment

 First things first, in order to test spip, I...
 Needed Spip? \
 I tried to find a docker image, or docker compose to have a pre-packaged test environment but found nothing up-to-date, so I made one.
 A dirty one.
-We're security-team, not prod-team, right?
+We're not in prod, right?

-In order to reproduce my setup, you can clone Spip sources, git or svn (their recommended way) into the spip directory.
+In order to reproduce my setup, you can clone Spip sources, git or svn (see [their recommended way](https://www.spip.net/fr_article2670.html)) into the spip directory.
 Then run `docker-compose -f compose-spip.yml up` and voila!
-The only thing left to do is to visit http://lokal/ecrire, create a new account, a dummy category, page, author, etc in order to have some data, and thus be as exhaustive as possible while auditing Spip.
+The only thing left to do is to visit http://lokal/ecrire, create a new account, a dummy category, page, author, etc in order to have some data, and thus be as exhaustive as possible with a populated environment and databases.

 Side note here, localhost requests are often made in a way that bypasses proxies.
 I wanted to log and inspect the traffic, so I added the line `127.0.0.1 lokal` in `/etc/hosts` in order to resolve lokal to my loopback address without localhost bypasses in the way.